skit-ai/eevee/docs/metrics/intents.md

 eevee intent ./true-labels.csv ./pred-labels.csv --alias-yaml=data/alias.yaml
 ```

-This helps with aliasing/grouping intents as their respective group:
+This helps with aliasing/grouping intents as their edtrespective group:

 In the sample file `alias.yaml` under `data` directory, we have intents (from the `true-labels.csv` and `pred-labels.csv`) grouped under:
 * smalltalk